-You expect a lot of things to change when you become pregnant.
-Your food cravings, your emotions and the size of your belly are a few, but swollen feet during pregnancy?
 Retaining fluid during pregnancy is normal.
-It may seem odd, but this excess fluid is actually your body trying to help prepare you for pregnancy and labor.
-It is enabling your tissues to handle the growth of the baby.
+It may seem odd, but this excess fluid is your body trying to help prepare you for pregnancy and labor.
+Swelling helps enable your tissues to handle the growth of the baby.

-Follow these simple tips to help decrease swelling and make yourself more comfortable:
+Follow these simple tips to help decrease swelling and increase your comfort level:

-- At night, raise your legs slightly with pillows while sleeping
+- Raise your legs slightly with pillows while sleeping

 - Be active and take short walks during the day

-- Leg massages and supportive tights can help improve circulation
+- Try leg massages and supportive tights to help improve circulation

 - Eat healthy foods with the right amount of protein

-- Drink eight, 10-ounce glasses of water per day
+- Drink eight glasses of water (10 oz. each) per day

-Mild swelling of the legs, hands and face is normal, but call your provider if you have sudden or severe swelling, particularly in your hands or around the eyes.
+Mild swelling is normal, but call your provider if you experience rapid weight gain or sudden or severe swelling, particularly in your hands or around the eyes.
 Also call your provider if one leg is more swollen than the other, especially if you have pain in your calf or thigh.